PDOK/vectortile-demo-viewer/README.md

 # VectortileDemoViewer

-This [viewer](https://pdok.github.io/vectortile-demo-viewer/) is made to demonstrate the capabilities of the BGT Vectortiles to developers.
+This [viewer](https://pdok.github.io/vectortile-demo-viewer/) is made to demonstrate the capabilities of the Vectortiles to developers.
 Enjoy the [demo online](https://pdok.github.io/vectortile-demo-viewer/).

 ## Development server